Godswilleo/email_sender/README.md

 For more security, the password can be passed in as an environment variable so as not to input it directly as a plain string in the program.

 ### FRONT END
-A frontend can be created from where the email addresses of the sender both the sender and the recipients along with the required password are passed into the program
+A frontend can be created from where the email addresses of both the sender and the recipients along with the required password are passed into the program